Skip Navigation

 When you join the Institute, you are joining a Gospel-driven ministry team committed to equipping local churches to make disciples.
 By God’s grace, we’ve been training, discipling, and sending out college-age students since 1997 — and we don’t have any plans to slow down.
 We love equipping college students to grow in their faith while engaging others in relational ministry.

-The simple truth, we all grow in our faith more deeply when we’re challenged to walk with others along the way.
+The simple truth is that we all grow in our faith more deeply when we’re challenged to walk with others along the way.
 If you learn more about what drives Snowbird (and the Institute), click below:

 Do I have to work at SWO before applying?